bseltz-cohesity/scripts/powershell/resolveAlerts/README.md

 * -vip: name or IP of Cohesity cluster
 * -username: name of user to connect to Cohesity
 * -domain: your AD domain (defaults to local)
-* -severity: kInfo, kCritical, etc.
+* -severity: filter on severity (kInfo, kCritical, etc.)
-* -alertType: 1007, 1024, etc.
+* -alertType: filter on alert type (1007, 1024, etc.)
-* -all: report or resolve all alerts
 * -resolution: text to use for resolution (just report if omitted)